- Learn about Microsoft Teams

 The features may not be available today but are planned for upcoming updates of Microsoft Teams.

-Dynamic View: You will have more control over how you see shared content, such as a presentation, and participant video feeds in a Teams meeting.
-Available in late 2020.
+You will have more control over how you see shared content, such as a presentation, and participant video feeds in a Teams meeting.
+Available in late 2020 or spring 2021.

 - Whiteboard update: Faster load times, sticky notes, text and drag and drop features.
 Allows participants who lack access to a touchscreen or Surface Hub to participate in whiteboarding sessions during Teams meetings.
-Available in late 2020.
+Available in late 2020 or spring 2021.

 Chat Bubbles: Chats sent during a Teams meeting will surface on the screens of all meeting participants.
 Participants won't have to manually open a chat window to view meeting chats in Teams.
-Available in late 2020.
+Available in late 2020 or spring 2021.

 Please contact the IT Services Help Desk for questions about Microsoft Teams.